 - The National Pain Strategy, published by NIH, calls for, among other things, “Supporting the development of a system of patient-centered integrated pain management practices based on a biopsychosocial model of care that enables providers and patients to access the full spectrum of pain treatment options.”

 We are proud of our deep and diversified offerings, and our role in educating healthcare professionals around the world about the evidence for all treatment options, including safe and appropriate opioid use when necessary.
 We’re grateful for our corporate and industry sponsors who have supported us in this mission, and who themselves represent all treatment options, from pain management clinics, to non-invasive self-care devices, to pharmaceutical manufacturers.

 Above all, we stand for a common sense approach to pain management.
 It is our vision to create a world where no life is limited by pain – no matter how people with pain find relief, as long as it is safe and sustainable, and tied to each patient’s individual experience.

 Location & Service Areas

 We are conveniently located directly off I-15 in Rancho Bernardo at 16466 Bernardo Center Dr Suite 150 San Diego, CA 92128.
 Our practice has been offering comprehensive pain management services in San Diego County since 2016.
 We happily serve the surrounding communities of San Diego, Poway, Escondido, East County, Oceanside, Vista, San Marcos, Del Mar, La Jolla, Miramar, Mira Mesa.
-Our locations include our original office in Rancho Bernardo, and a new office in Escondido on Citricado Ave.

 If you are in the neighborhoods of Carmel Mountain Ranch, Rancho Bernardo, 4S Ranch, Rancho Penasquitos, Montelena, Bernardo Village, or Old Poway, we are close to you!